mnacfil/order-management-system/setup-instructions.md

 3. **Configure database connection**

    - Create `.env` file
+   - Please see the Environment Variables section below.
    - The credential will be used to connect to mysql server.

 4. **Start the backend server**